ContextualAI/examples/README.md

 - 🔄 Basic API calls to create an Application
 - 📊 Tune your Application
-- 📈 Add your own dataset
+- 📈 Evaluation and Hillclimbing

 ## 🤝 Contributing